AmourWaltz/AmourWaltz/README.md

 Hi, I'm XUE Boyang,

-- 🔭 An NLPer and Ph.D. student at The Chinese University of Hong Kong.
+- 🔭 An NLPer and Ph.D. student at SEEM, CUHK.
-- 🌱 My research interests include factual knowledge and hallucinations in pre-trained LLMs.
+- 🌱 Research interests: knowledge and hallucinations in LLMs.
-- 👯 I’m looking for more collaborations on interesting NLP research opportunities.
+- 👯 Looking for more interesting NLP research collaborations.
-- 📫 My e-mail address: beyondhsueh1024@gmail.com.
+- 📫 E-mail address: beyondhsueh1024@gmail.com.

 <!---
 - 👯 I’m looking to collaborate on ...